DataScienceNigeria/DSN-AI-Bootcamp-2024-Qualification-Project-Participation-and-Hackathon/ML with Azure-Python.md

 1. GitHub Repository: Share a link to your GitHub repository containing your code and project files.
 2. Project Implementation Video: Create a 5 to 15-minute video explaining your project implementation walkthrough.
-3. Executive Report: Submit an executive report in PDF format that includes insights from Exploratory Data Analysis (EDA), biases behind the model (e.g., Linear Regression, XGBoost), and any other insightful information.
+3. Executive Report: Submit an executive report in PDF format that includes insights from Exploratory Data Analysis (EDA), biases behind the model (e.g., Logistic regression, Random forest,), and any other insightful information.

 Submission link: [Click to submit](https://docs.google.com/forms/d/e/1FAIpQLSeLAdlTV-TCKrKVSHjUX_4ZeSnnJ5EvjSL2pdMUCl7b7a-XCA/viewform?usp=sharing)